qgis/QGIS-Documentation/source/user_manual/working_with_vector/editing_geometry_attributes.rst

 |checkbox| :guilabel:`Reuse last entered attribute values`.

 .. _figure_edit_2:

+.. only:: html

+   **Figure Edit 2:**

 .. figure:: /static/user_manual/working_with_vector/editDigitizing.png
    :width: 30em
    :align: center

-   Figure Edit 2: Enter Attribute Values Dialog after digitizing a new vector feature |nix|
+   Enter Attribute Values Dialog after digitizing a new vector feature |nix|

 With the |mActionMoveFeature| :sup:`Move Feature` icon on the toolbar you can